Sciss/FolderToHTML/README.md

     $ sbt
     > run -C <targetFolderToIndex> [-f <htmlIndexFile>]

+If the `-f` argument is omitted, the `index.html` file will be created (possibly overwriting!) inside the target folder.

 __This software comes as is, absolute without warranties.
 Use at own risk.__